aws-samples/serverless-patterns/lambda-eventbridge-sqs-lamda-cdk-python/README.md

 ## How it works

 - Go to the Lambda ARN printed as part of the CDK output.
-Invoke the Lambda from the function url.
+Do a Test invocation of the Lambda from the console.
 - This will send three events to EventBridge and each will be routed to either the email/sftp/3papi SQS queue.
 - Finally each of the processing Lambdas get triggered by the message on their respective queues.

 ## Testing

 1. Go to the Lambda ARN printed as part of the CDK output.
-Invoke the Lambda from the function url.
+Do a Test invocation of the Lambda from the console.
 1. This will send three events to EventBridge and each will be routed to either the email/sftp/3papi SQS queue and eventually to the processor Lambdas.